rafachurre/reactjs-redux-lab/ui5-webcomponents-sample-react-redux/README.md

 ![UI5 logo](/docs/images/UI5_logo_wide.png)

-# UI5 Web Components React Sample Application
+# UI5 Web Components React Sample Application + Redux

+This is an extension of the official UI5 sample app - https://github.com/SAP/ui5-webcomponents-sample-react.git Adding Redux

 [React](https://reactjs.org/) sample application to demonstrate the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
 It shows how to bind properties, to subscribe to events, using nested components and the bootstrapped React build.